NastasiaSisco/weather-forecast-06/my README.md

 # Weather Forecast and Dashboard

-First attempt at server-side API fetching.
+First attempt at server-side API fetching and Bootstrap for CSS.
 Interesting to see how to use keys and "walk the DOM".
 Assignment from Bootcamp!

-## Visuals

-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation